rodrigovaldiva/Lab-1-Templates/README.md

 This exercise helps users understand dynamic memory allocation and resizing arrays based on user input, which is a fundamental concept in C++ programming.
 ```

-You can copy and paste this Markdown content into a README.md file for your exercise documentation.